AbhineetSaha/Backend/README.md

 - Run the frontend alongside this API (`npm run dev` in `frontend/`) to exercise the full flow.

 See the root `README.md` for overall project setup.

+## Deploying to Railway

+This repo ships with `railway.json` and `nixpacks.toml` so Railway can detect the Python service and run it with `uvicorn` automatically.
+To deploy:

+1. Install the Railway CLI and authenticate: `npm i -g @railway/cli && railway login`.
+2. From this `Backend/` directory, create or link a service: `railway init` (choose an existing project or create a new one).
+3. Push the code: `railway up`.
+Railway will use Nixpacks, install the dependencies in `requirements.txt`, and build a Python 3.11 image.
+4. Set the required environment variables (`GOOGLE_API_KEY`, `SUPABASE_URL`, `SUPABASE_KEY`, `SUPABASE_BUCKET`, `SUPABASE_JWT_SECRET`, optionally `CORS_ORIGINS`) via `railway variables set ...` or the Dashboard.
+5. (Optional but recommended) Attach a persistent volume and set `VECTOR_STORE_DIR=/data/vector_stores` so FAISS indexes survive restarts.
+Without this, indexes are stored on the ephemeral filesystem.

+After deploy, Railway exposes the API at the generated domain.
+The service responds to health checks on `/` and listens on the port that Railway injects through the `PORT` environment variable.